 How to choose between these spiritual awakening books

 There are 16 spiritual books in this list, and they are all different areas or subgenres, including general (for beginners), meditation-focused, religion-focused, and advanced studies.
-Even within those different topics, the readers of these spiritual books might have different needs.
+Even within those different topics, the readers of these life-changing books might have different needs.

 Start by brainstorming a list of what you’re looking to get from the book you read (this is especially important if you are a beginner!)
 Are you: